gdytch/CL/readme.md

 Beta Demo
 ### Demo [computerclassapp.herokuapp.com](https://computerclassapp.herokuapp.com)

-A web application that manages the laboratory activities of students... blah blah blah (to be continued)...
+A web application that manages the laboratory activities of students... (to be continued)...

 ## Getting Started